• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 I am so excited to show you these Dark Chocolate Molasses Cookies.
-They are a soft, spiced molasses or date syrup cookie with dark chocolate and oozy butterscotch caramel candy.
+They are a soft, spiced molasses cookie with dark chocolate and oozy butterscotch caramel candy.
 Close your eyes and imagine all of those flavours together and then create this recipe with me.

-A while ago I went to Daily Bread, a beautiful bakery style cafe in Auckland that serves the most divine kai (food).
-After I shared some delicious hanawiti (sandwiches) with my friend, I felt like something sweet.
+A while ago I went to a beautiful cafe in Auckland that serves the most divine kai (food).
 There, in the cookie jar was a cookie, that was undeniably one of the best I have eaten.
-The label said it had toffee and dark chocolate in it so I gave it a whirl.
-It was soft, perfectly spiced with chunks of tawhe (toffee) and tiakarete parauri (dark chocolate).
-Afterwards, I was determined to create my own version of it.
-So here it is!
+The label said it had toffee and dark chocolate and as soon as I ate it, I knew I had to recreate it.
+So here is my version with all the same flavours that I love!

 More cookie recipes to try: